ArduPilot/ardupilot_wiki/common/source/docs/common-when-problems-arise.rst

    values are incorrect.
 See :ref:`common-tuning` section for some hints as to how to adjust these gains.
 -  copter wobbles when descending quickly.
-This is caused by the copter falling through it's own props wash and is nearly impossible to  tune out although raising the Rate Roll/Pitch P values may help.
+This is caused by the copter falling through its own prop wash and is nearly impossible to  tune out although raising the Rate Roll/Pitch P values may help.
--  copter yaw right or left 15degrees on take-off.
+-  copter yaws right or left 15degrees on take-off.
 Some motors may not be straight or the :ref:`ESCs have not been calibrated <esc-calibration>`.
 -  copter always tends to fly in one direction even in a windless environment.
 Try :ref:`SaveTrim or AutoTrim <autotrim>` to level the